Will-ALVIDI/cppStartingKit/README.md

 * Right click on `Computer` then select `Properties`.
 * On the left side choose `Advanced system settings`.
 * Go to the `Advanced` tab then click on `Envrironment Variables`.
-* In `System variable` scroll down until you find `path`.
+* In `System variables` scroll down until you find `path`.
 * Then click edit.

 This will give you a list of folders userful for your system to work.
 Be really vigilant with the content inside this field.
-I recommend you to copy paste it first(`Ctrl + A`, `Ctrl + C` to copy the entire line then `Ctrl + V` in a new document) in a safe document to be able to access it or relaunch it from his default state if necessary.
+I recommend you to copy paste it first(`Ctrl + A`, `Ctrl + C` to copy the entire line then `Ctrl + V` to paste) in a safe document to be able to access it or relaunch it from his default state if necessary.

-If you followed this guide from the beginning you have to add at the a semi colon `;` followed by `C:/MinGW/x64/mingw64/bin`.
+If you followed this guide from the beginning you have to add at the of this line a semi colon `;` followed by `C:/MinGW/x64/mingw64/bin`.

 * Then log off or restart your computer to apply the changes.